florian-beetz/bachelor-thesis/thesis.md

 The third iteration of migrating JabRef to Java 9 consisted in reworking parts of its threading model.
-The rework was required because JabRef used the library "Spin" to simplify interaction of the +GUI with long-running background tasks.
+The rework was required because JabRef used the library *Spin* to simplify interaction of the +GUI with long-running background tasks.
 Spin provides utilities to load off time-intensive operations to a separate thread, so that the +GUI stays responsive to user input.